Boil Water Advisory – Safety and Water Use Tips

 Water Use During a Boil Water Advisory

 You local health officials should tell you how bad the problem is.
-It should be okay to use the water for hand washing, showering, and hair washing.
+It may be okay to use the water for hand washing, showering, and hair washing, but if contamination is bad, it may not.

 For hand washing, use soap and scrub for at least 20 seconds.
 Rinse well and dry thoroughly.
 Be careful not to swallow any water while bathing or showering.
 Use a sponge bath for babies and young children who are more likely to swallow water.